barebox/barebox/Documentation/devel/troubleshooting.rst

 - Hang after a line like
   ``Loaded kernel to 0x40000000, devicetree at 0x41730000``

-With kernel hangs, it's important to find out, whether the hang happens in barebox still or already while executing the kernel.
+With kernel hangs, it's important to find out whether the hang happens in barebox still or already while executing the kernel.
 Without EFI loader support in barebox, there is no calling back from kernel to barebox, so a kernel hanging is usually indicative of an issue within the kernel itself.